PLEASE NOTE: Hacking – Julian Assange was created on 14 March 2015 and is a work in progress. Last edited March 2019.

 The Collusion begins

-Despite these investigations, the AFP did not officially provide findings of Telstra’s surveillance or monitoring activities to the victims of those crimes.
+Despite these investigations carried out by the AFP including being in receipt of these nine audio tapes, the AFP did not officially provide findings of Telstra’s surveillance or monitoring activities to the victims of those crimes.
 Today, Telstra has still not been held accountable, not even for those illegal tapings that took place during my arbitration process with Telstra.
 If the AFP or the government had pursued these questions, I would not be still searching for answers today.

 The AFP interviewed me about this matter on a number of occasions in 1994 and although they were unable to show me the documents and tapes AUSTEL had given them, it appeared they were taking my problems with Telstra and my arbitration seriously.
 In one interview, I showed them an FOI document that shows the writer knew where a caller usually rang from even though, on this occasion, the caller was phoning from a different number, “somewhere in Adelaide”.
 The police were concerned that a caller was identifiable even when calling from a different number.
 In their transcripts of this meeting, the AFP state, “you were live monitored for a period of time.
 So we’re quite satisfied that there are other references to it.”
 (See Australian Federal Police Investigation File No/1).
 Even though I supplied these 26 September 1994 transcripts to the arbitrator, he made no finding with regard to it.